Granville Gee Bee Model R Super Sportster: Operational history

 The Springfield Union newspaper of September 6, 1932 quoted Doolittle as saying, "She is the sweetest ship I've ever flown.
 She is perfect in every respect and the motor is just as good as it was a week ago.
 It never missed a beat and has lots of stuff in it yet.
 I think this proves that the Granville brothers up in Springfield build the very best speed ships in America today."
 Another Springfield paper of the same date quoted Doolittle as saying, "The ship performed admirably.
 She was so fast that there was no need of my taking sharp turns although if the competition had been stiffer I would have.
 I just hope Russell Boardman can take her out soon and bring her in for a new record.
 There were lots of things we might have adjusted more properly if we had had time to run tests with the ship, and they would have meant more speed.
 I am sure Russell Boardman can take her around at quite a bit more than 300 miles an hour so you see my record may not last long after all."

 He also personally wrote Zantford "Grannie" Granville a letter dated September 7, 1932, on Shell Petroleum stationery and addressed to Granville Brothers Aircraft, which reads as follows:

+Privately, however, Doolittle was more concerned than he let on about the Super Sportster’s stability.
+“I could tell from the first moment that it was a touchy and probably unpredictable airplane. ...
+I didn’t trust this little monster.
+It was fast, but flying it was like balancing a pencil or an ice cream cone on the tip of your finger.
+You couldn’t let your hand off the stick for an instant, and I didn’t know how much angle of bank would be safe when making pylon turns.”